rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   The [@!RFC5646] language tag of this value, if any.
 - localizations: `String[String]` (optional).
   A map from [@!RFC5646] language tags to the value localized in that language.

+### UTCDateTime

+This is a string in [@RFC3339] `date-time` format, with the further restrictions that any letters MUST be in uppercase, and the time offset MUST be the character `Z`.
+Fractional second values MUST NOT be included unless non-zero and MUST NOT have trailing zeros, to ensure there is only a single representation for each date-time.

+For example, `2010-10-10T10:10:10.003Z` is conformant, but `2010-10-10T10:10:10.000Z` is invalid and is correctly encoded as `2010-10-10T10:10:10Z`.

 # Card